 Crude pyrolysis liquid or bio-oil is dark brown and approximates to biomass in elemental composition.
 It is composed of a very complex mixture of oxygenated hydrocarbons with an appreciable proportion of water from both the original moisture and reaction product.
 Solid char may also be present.

 The liquid is formed by rapidly quenching and thus freezing the intermediate products of flash degradation of hemicellulose, cellulose and lignin.
 The liquid thus contains many reactive species, which contribute to its unusual attributes.
 Bio-oil can be considered a micro-emulsion in which the continuous phase is an aqueous solution of holocellulose decomposition products, that stabilizes the discontinuous phase of pyrolytic lignin macro-molecules through mechanisms such as hydrogen bonding.
 Aging or instability is believed to result from a breakdown in this emulsion.
 In some ways it is analogous to asphaltenes found in petroleum.
 Fast pyrolysis liquid has a higher heating value of about 17 MJ/kg as produced with about 25% wt. water that cannot readily be separated.
 While the liquid is referred to as ‘bio-oil’, it will not mix with any hydrocarbon liquids.
-It is composed of a complex mixture of oxygenated compounds that provide both the potential and challenge for utilisation.
-There are some important characteristics of this liquid that are summarised in the table below.
+It is composed of a complex mixture of oxygenated compounds that provide both the potential and challenge for utilization.
+There are some important characteristics of this liquid that are summarized in the table below.

 |Ready substitution for conventional fuels in many stationary applications|